Apothecary

 What element is Henbane associated with?

-Henbane is associated with the Water element and the sign of Gemini, Scorpio, and resonates with the Root chakra.
+Henbane is associated with the Water element, the signs of Gemini and Scorpio, and resonates with the Root chakra.

 What planet rules Henbane?